AliSajadzadeh/SolarCellClassification/README.md

 # Solar Cell Defect Classification with Convolutional Neural Networks
 ## Introduction

 This project focuses on classifying defects in solar cells using convolutional neural networks (CNNs).
-We implement various CNN architectures using TensorFlow to detect two types of defects: cracks and inactive regions.
+We implement various CNN architectures using PyTorch to detect two types of defects: cracks and inactive regions.

 ## Dataset